 The phases available to choose have both thermodynamic and kinetic data.
 If the list is empty, go to the System Definer to make sure that both types of databases are selected and defined.

-See "System Definer" in the Thermo-Calc User Guide or search the Online Help.
+Search the Online Help for "System Definer".

 Choose a phase from the list.
-The list is based on the settings for the System Definer.
+The list is based on the System Definer settings.